Our Response & Protocols

 program & building updates

-Our Gallery Store is now open for its regular hours of operation, Tuesday-Saturday, from 10AM - 5PM.
+Our Gallery & Gallery Store hours: Tuesday, Wednesday, Friday, Saturday: 10AM-5PM, Thursday: 10AM-8PM.
 Masks are required to be permitted to enter the premises.
 For listed hours of operation, please click here.
 You are also welcome to shop online at wccgallerystore.com!

 A Creative Community.
 A Safe Community.